Paolof98/Stock_market_project/README.md

 * VIX: market volatility
 * Gold price

-The sectors of the tock market I looked into were:
+The sectors of the stock market I looked into were:

 * Technology
 * Healthcare